deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "What’s the occasion?"
 Ava asked, smiling nervously as she took it.
 Things had been a little awkward between them for nearly a month now, made all the worse by the nagging part of her brain that really, really missed being able to feel relaxed around him being at war with the part of her brain that really, really got all distracted and excited in his company.

-"It’s called '*hanging out*’, duck, maybe you’ve heard of it?"
+"It’s called *'hanging out,’* duck, maybe you’ve heard of it?"

 "I’m used to hanging out involving at least two more people."
 She said, letting him into the kitchen and selecting a glass for her drink.